Copa Aerosur

 The Aerosur Cup was a Bolivian football tournament held in the La Paz, Cochabamba and Santa Cruz, sponsored by Aerosur airline.
 The original idea was to make AeroSur Cup a tournament for the winning teams from previous seasons in the whole country of (Bolivia), this idea changed.
 Later on, the Cup became a tournament between the 6 best teams of the main cities: Wilstermann, Oriente Petrolero, Blooming, The Strongest and Bolivar, and Aurora.
-In 2008 the tournament was split in two competition:Copa Aerosur and Copa Aerosur del Sur.
-The AeroSur Cup from the south was created due to the requests from several South teams that are not taken into account in the Original Cup.
-The most important protagonists of the cup are: La Paz FC (Runners-up in 2 tournaments in 2008), Real Potosi (2007 Apertura champions), Universitario (2008 Apertura Champions), San Jose (1995 Liga and 2007 Apertura Champions), which can’t be considered small teams, as they have won 3 of the last 9 tournaments played in the Major League of Bolivian Soccer.
+In 2008 the tournament was split into two competitions: Copa Aerosur and Copa Aerosur del Sur.
+The South Aerosur Cup was created due to requests from several Southern teams that were not taken into account in the original Cup.
+Some major competitors in the Cup are La Paz FC (Runners-up in 2 tournaments in 2008), Real Potosi (2007 Apertura Champions), Universitario (2008 Apertura Champions), San Jose (1995 Liga and 2007 Apertura Champions), which can’t be considered small teams, as they have won 3 of the last 9 tournaments played in the Major League of Bolivian Soccer.

-Aerosur Champion Cup and the Aerosur Cup from the south have become important because they are considered the most eagerly awaited cup by the country's soccer fans, not only because they are the first two tournaments that open the season, but also because the expectations to see new players and reinforcements hired by each team.
+The Aerosur Champion Cup and the South Aerosur Cup are widely anticipated tournaments by Bolivian soccer fans.
+This is because they are the first two tournaments that open the season and they are also an opportunity to see new players and reinforcements hired by each team.